- To boost incomes by 25% for 75,000 smallholders

 Potato farmers learn how to maximise their incomes on the test field – and to think economically.

 Sanjay Chowdary and his wife Laxmi show us the potato plant they have just pulled from the ground; at least ten tubers are hanging from it, three times more than the usual number – and the Chowdarys’ expectations are just as high.
-“We’re sure that we’ll have a rich harvest this year”, says the smallholder, who is testing a new variety of potato on the 800 m² test field this season.
+“We are sure that we will have a rich harvest this year”, says the smallholder who is testing a new variety of potato on the 800 m² test field this season.
 The 51-year-old is one of 20 farmers who belong to the newly-established farmers’ group in Wakalwadi.
 The village with its 200 families is located about 60 kilometres north of Pune in Maharashtra State, India.

-Something else is also going to change in future: in the past, the Wakalwadi farmers always bought their seed potatoes from traders; but from now on, they’ll reserve part of their potato crop for the next season, giving them more planting area than they had in the previous season.
-Goraksh Shivaji Pavle, also a member of the Farmers’ Association, is convinced that the concept will work: “Now we’re saving a lot of money and we don’t depend as much on the traders”.
+Something else is also going to change in future: in the past, the Wakalwadi farmers always bought their seed potatoes from traders; but from now on, they will reserve part of their potato crop for the next season, giving them more planting area than they had in the previous season.
+Goraksh Shivaji Pavle, also a member of the Farmers’ Association, is convinced that the concept will work: “Now we are saving a lot of money and we do not depend as much on the traders”.

 The farmers’ group has meanwhile established a common fund to which members regularly contribute to finance investments for the group.
-“I’m sure that this project will change our lives.
+“I am sure that this project will change our lives.
 Not just for us 20 farmers, but for the whole village”, says Sanjay Chowdary.